HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.1 All-or-nothing Scoring

+    Conformance Requirement 19 (All-or-nothing Scoring):
+    All-or-nothing scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH mesaure attribute with a code of ALLORNONESCR as defined by the base HQMF specification.
+    Calculation logic for all-or-nothing composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
+    Calculation logic for all-or-nothing composite measures SHOULD be wrrtiten in the same way as the calculation formulats defined in this section.
+    Narrative descriptions of population criteria for all-or-nothing composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.

 All-or-nothing scoring includes an individual in the numerator of the composite measure if they are in the numerators of all of the component measures in which they are in the denominator.

 Figure 5.
 All-or-none method